2nd Annual Development Engineering Forum

 - Adapting to high/medium density housing parking arrangements

-- Electric vehicles or mobility-as-a-service: who pays for the infrastructure?
+- Electric vehicles or mobility-as-a-service

 - Dealing with legislation, for example, the environmental/heritage issues

 - Tracking outcomes involving the Land and Environment Court

 - Practitioner case studies that spotlight ways to overcome development challenges

 With special thank you to our partners